Personal Support Worker Program and Supportive Care Program

 - Student priority needs to be safe competent care in their role as a student.

-- There is no WSIB coverage or insurance through the College or the Ministry while students engage in work experience with an employer.
+- There is no WSIB coverage or insurance through the College or the Ministry while students engage in work with an employer.

 - Students should realize that, historically, students who work a lot of part-time hours while completing theory and lab classes are less successful in the program.

-- Students who are completing work experience with an employer must follow policies and procedures of the employer including infection prevention and control policy that may require they only work with one employer.
+- Students who are completing work with an employer must follow policies and procedures of the employer including infection prevention and control policy that may require they only work with one employer.

 Reference Letter from Program Team Members